erickchen11/Login-auth/README.md

 # Login-auth
-Login auth made with JS, Node and Firebase
+Login auth made with JS, Node + Express and PostgreSQL